Mike Frank Russell

-Mike Frank Russell (born 1977) is an Irish sportsperson.
+Mike Frank Russell (born 1977) is an Irish Gaelic footballer.
 He plays Gaelic football with his local club Laune Rangers and was a member at senior level of the Kerry county team from 1997 until 2009.

 Early life

 Born in Killorglin, County Kerry in 1977, Russell was educated at Scoil Mhuire national school before later attending the Intermediate School in Killorglin.
 It was here that Russell's football skills were first developed and he became a key member of the school's senior team.
-In 1996 he captured a Corn Uí Mhuirí winners' medal as the Killorglin school captured the Munster colleges' title.
+In 1996, he captured a Corn Uí Mhuirí winners' medal as the Killorglin school captured the Munster colleges' title.
 An All-Ireland colleges' final appearance beckoned for Russell's side with St Patrick's of Maghera providing the opposition.
 Killorglin went on a goal scoring spree and proved more than a match for the point-scoring abilities of St Pat's.
 A 4-8 to 1-14 score line gave Killorglin the win and gave Russell an All-Ireland colleges' winners' medal.

 Russell currently works as a teacher in Mercy Holy Cross primary school in Killarney.
 In 2009, he married Sinead O'Brien in Killorglin.

 Playing career

 College

 Russell attended the Institute of Technology, Tralee (ITT), where he lined out with the institute's senior football team and enjoyed some success.
-In the 1997-98 season his side reached the final of the inter-varsities football competition.
+In the 1997–98 season, his side reached the final of the inter-varsities football competition.
 The University of Ulster provided the opposition on that occasion in Austin Stack Park; however, ITT won the game by 0-10 to 0-8, giving Russell a Sigerson Cup winners' medal.